In the beginning

 The word ‘forest’ does not actually imply covered with trees but derives from the name for a royal hunting area with special laws to protect deer.
 Ashdown Forest became part of the Duchy of Lancaster when Edward III granted the hunting park to his son, John of Gaunt in 1372.
 Like all medieval parks, it was enclosed by a ditch and bank with a deer-proof fence.
-This ‘pale’ was about 23 miles long with 34 gates, some of which which still exist today in the numerous ‘gate’ and ‘hatch’ names scattered around the Forest.
+This ‘pale’ was about 23 miles long with 34 gates, some of which still exist today in the numerous ‘gate’ and ‘hatch’ names scattered around the Forest.

-Only 60 kilometres from Marble Arch, Ashdown Forest is one of the largest areas of open countryside in the South East of England and is a wonderful place for recreation, providing space in which to relax and enjoy the magnificent countryside and glorious views.
-If you want to walk, picnic or simply sit and take in the scenery, access to the Forest is free to everyone and that includes the plentiful car parks.
+Only 60 kilometres from Marble Arch, Ashdown Forest is one of the largest areas of open countryside in the Southeast of England.
+It is a wonderful place for recreation, providing space in which to relax and enjoy the magnificent countryside and glorious views, whether you want to walk, picnic or simply sit and take in the scenery.
 The Forest is managed on behalf of us all by the Board of Conservators and run on a daily basis by the CEO, his staff and dedicated volunteers.
 The Forest is at the heart of the High Weald Area of Outstanding Natural Beauty and is designated as a site of Special Scientific Interest by the Secretary of State for the Environment.
 It is also a European Special Area for Conservation and a Special Protection Area and with its close proximity to London, it attracts hundreds of thousands of visitors a year.